Frequently Asked Questions

 To delete your account click on either My Account or Personal Account.
 Then click on Account Settings/Update Preferences.

-- Can I purchase this course for multiple individuals in my organization?
+- Can I purchase a course for multiple individuals in my organization?

 Yes, and we offer bulk discount pricing when purchasing multiple courses.
-Please contact us with course name and quantity for more information.
+Please contact us at firstname.lastname@example.org with course name and quantity for more information.

 - What if I’m not satisfied with my purchase?